Articles home page

 But wait!
 The Latin Vulgate was hand-copied all the way from 405 A.D. to the advent of the printing press, over a thousand years later.
 The Latin Vulgate translation itself underwent corruption and was well known to have had many variations among the available manuscripts.
 So now, how do we know that the "prayer and fasting" verses weren't added to the Latin Vulgate, perhaps from marginal notes in the translation, and possibly even translated back into Greek, inserted into some "original" Greek manuscripts?
 Which is the original Latin Vulgate of St. Jerome?
 Shall we leave that to the textual critics as well?
 Which conspiracy theory do you believe?

-But are we lost and without guidance on account of this significant discrepancy?
+But are we lost and without guidance on account of this significant variation?
 That is not the case, since we have plenty of teaching to resolve the issue, even in the context of the passage in question.
 The context shows, prima facie, that Jesus didn't look at the boy whom the disciples failed to evict the demon from and say, "Now I must go off and pray and fast to get that demon out."
 He just kicked the demon out.
 We have ample other teaching to show that kicking demons out of people isn't accomplished by works or religious piety, such that you could "pray and fast" a demon out of someone, but we don't even need it in this case, because Jesus didn't pray and fast the demon out of that boy.
 Just read the account to find out what Jesus did and did not do before he allegedly made the statement about "prayer and fasting"!
 He just kicked the demon out!
 And, we know he wasn't expecting the disciples to fast, either, because he explicitly said so in Matt 9:15 and Mark 2:19 ("How can they fast while the bridegroom is here?")!

 So, you can either say that the KJV is the most corrupt in this instance for having haplessly inserted two verses that weren't in the original text of the Bible, or you could maybe say they were in the original, but referred to something else (that "this kind" refers to this kind of "unbelief," not the demon), since Jesus obviously didn't fast and pray to make the demon leave the boy.
 Either way, the answer is resolved regardless of which translation you read: You don't "pray and fast" demons out of people.